RSS Feed

 Next, carefully pull out the power cord where it plugs into the motor (underneath the lower part of the plastic tie in the photo).
 Pull only on the plastic connector, not the wires.
 The plastic connector has a snap that holds it in place, your fingers or a small screwdriver can be used to release it.
 Once the plug is out, there is no power to the motor.

 Take out the three or four bolts that hold the motor in place.
 They are gold-colored in the photo above.
 When you do the last one, be careful to keep the motor from falling.
-Keep it right-side up or the the gear, the gear post, and the washers under it will fall off.
+Keep it right-side up or the gear, the gear post, and the washers under it will fall off.

 Set the old motor next to the new one.
 If the new one doesn't have a gear, gear post, and washers, you'll have to move them from the old motor.
 Be sure to get everything in the same order.
 You may want to clean them before moving them.
+The two washers go between the motor and the gear.
+It the gears don't have the same number of teeth, use the old one on the new motor.

 I put some white lithium grease on the parts as I put them in the new motor.
 I also added some grease to the plastic gears below.